 Clause 4.8 of the Statute Policy mandated by DE&S states;

-Operating Centres, Project Teams or equivalent shall monitor and record accidents, incidents and near misses where the performance of their Product, Systems or Services results in harm to individuals or damage to the environment and use this information to keep their risk assessments valid.
+Operating Centres, Delivery Teams or equivalent shall monitor and record accidents, incidents and near misses where the performance of their Product, Systems or Services results in harm to individuals or damage to the environment and use this information to keep their risk assessments valid.

 - Policy Clause 4.8 Accident and Incident Records

 This page links to all of the guidance and assurance that is necessary to fulfil in order to adhere to this policy.

 Environmental Impact Screening and Scoping

 This procedure describes how to carry out a screening and scoping exercise to identify the project’s actual and potential environmental impacts and prioritise impacts according to environmental significance, business risk and ability to influence operational controls, allowing Delivery Teams to decide where to focus their efforts.

 Continuous review should ensure that outputs from all EMPs are kept up to date with overall project and other developments.
 A review should be part of a planned process of the revision of outputs as the project progresses in order to incorporate improved or amended information, or as the result of audit findings.
 This procedure assists the Delivery Team in continuous review and improvements to their projects

 This procedure provides guidance for the acceptance of risks based upon the evidence presented in support of the ALARP statements.

 This procedure provides guidance for the continual recording of hazards, accidents and accident sequences, including risk management information, in the Hazard Log.